MicroEJ/docs/DeviceDeveloperGuide/kf/kf.rst

 Functional Description
 ======================

-The Multi applications process extends the overall process described in :ref:`the overview of the platform process <processOverviewId>`.
+The Multi-Sandbox process extends the overall process described in :ref:`the overview of the platform process <processOverviewId>`.

 .. figure:: images/process-multiapp-overview.*
-   :alt: Multi applications Process
+   :alt: Multi-Sandbox Process
    :width: 60.0%
    :align: center

-   Multi applications Process
+   Multi-Sandbox Process

 Once a Kernel has been generated, additional MicroEJ application code (Feature) can be built against the Kernel by :